-Bombay duck is not a bird, but a fish and is known locally as one of Mumbai’s most popular dishes.
+Bombay duck is not a bird but a fish known locally as one of Mumbai’s most popular dishes.
 Other names for Bombay Duck include “bumalo,” “bummalo,” and “bombil.”.

 Bombay duck can be prepared in many ways.
 The fish is usually cleaned, deboned, and sun-dried before it is cooked.
 The traditional method of drying fish involves placing it on bamboo poles buried in sand and securing it with broad horizontal ropes.
 Many food vendors display this type of drying technology.